ExPort-Gaming/womanbot/README.md

 # woman bot

-Woman Bot is a basic VIP Discord Bot I'm making.
+Woman Bot is a basic WIP Discord Bot I'm making.

 Woman bot uses Slash Commands, and the source code will be public for all those who want to make their own.